dancing-computer/CTFAK2.0/README.md

 > [!CAUTION]
-> CTFAK 2.0 is no longer being worked on and thus has been archived.
+> This is a fork of the original CTFAK 2.0 repo, since it is no longer being worked on and thus has been archived.
+> Binaries are available, but not guaranteed to work.

 # Welcome to CTFAK 2.0!
 By Kostya and Yunivers